-The Custodian of Records group coordinates the retrieval and production of documents in response to subpoenas and California Public Records Act (CPRA) requests received by the Los Angeles Housing Department (LAHD).
+The Custodian of Records group coordinates the retrieval and production of documents in response to subpoenas and California Public Records Act (CPRA) requests received by the Los Angeles Housing & Community Investment Department (HCIDLA), formerly known as the Los Angeles Housing Department (LAHD).

 Frequently Requested Records:

-Certain frequently requested records maintained by LAHD are available online and do not require a CPRA request.
+Certain frequently requested records maintained by HCIDLA are available online and do not require a CPRA request.
 To access these online records, please click on the links below:

 - Property Activity Report [a searchable database]